+23. [conditional] If PDU session establishment is performed, after step 22a, steps 12-16 in clause 4.3.2.2.1 are performed to complete the PDU session establishment procedure.

-23. [conditional] UE to AMF: Registration Complete ().
+24. [conditional] UE to AMF: Registration Complete ().

 The UE sends a Registration Complete message to the AMF to acknowledge if a new Temporary User ID was assigned.